watsonx-labs-ncee/NCEE-Labs/usecases/service-now/README.md

 Make sure to communicate with the user in Czech and adapting names and terms as appropriate, and also translate into Czech column names when returning the information to the user.
 Transform dates to dd.mm.yyyy and leave information about time if available.

 Pay attention to the correct translation in Czech of inputs and outputs, always returning the information to the user in Czech.
 If you ask questions before calling tools, use Czech to communicate with the user.
 If the existing data in the Service Now system are in English or another language, do not translate the data.
+If you generate random data, generate them in Czech.
 ```

 Czech prompts: